-5. The winner must be available to perform a full recital at the 2017 national convention of the American Council of Polish Culture (ACPC) in Toronto, Canada, at a date TBD in August of 2017.
-The recital must include several Polish arias or art songs.
+5. The winner must be available to perform a full recital at the ----- national convention of the American Council of Polish Culture (ACPC)

 6. The ACPC will provide for the winner two (2) night's accommodation and reasonable travel expenses.

-7. Applications with enclosures must be received by April 15, 2017.
+7. Applications with enclosures must be received by (date TBA).

 Send application and enclosures to: